iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 ---
 layout: distill
 title: Elaborating on the Value of Flow Matching for Density Estimation
-description:  The transfer of Flow Matching from Diffusion Models to Normalizing
+description:  The transfer of matching-based training from Diffusion Models to Normalizing
               Flows allows to fit expressive continuous normalizing flows efficiently and therefore enables their usage for different kinds of density estimation tasks.
 One particularly interesting task is